Betterment/journaled/README.md

 As such, **we always recommend upgrading only one major version at a time.**

+### Upgrading from 6.2.9

+`journal_changes_to` now accepts a `tagged:` option (default `false`).
+This is opt-in at the Ruby level, so no application code needs to change to upgrade.

+However, the `journaled/change` JSON schema (`journaled_schemas/journaled/change.json`)
+now permits an optional `tags` property on every `Journaled::Change` event, regardless of whether any particular model opts in.
+If you (or a downstream consumer of this stream) validate `Journaled::Change` payloads against a copy of this schema, or against your own stricter schema, that schema needs to tolerate a `tags` field being present, since any model in the producing app could begin sending it independently of your consumer.

 ### Upgrading from 4.3.0

 Versions of Journaled prior to 5.0 would enqueue events one at a time, but 5.0